 At Urmston Grammar, we understand that the transition from primary to secondary school is one of the most important stages in a child’s education.
-We work closely with our feeder primary schools to ensure that suitable arrangements are in place to support our new pupils as they make this significant step into our Urmston Grammar community.
-Our Year 7 curriculum and the pastoral support programme supports each individual pupil to make the best possible start to their secondary education.
+We work closely with the primary schools to ensure that suitable arrangements are in place to support our new pupils as they make this significant step into our Urmston Grammar community.
+Our Year 7 curriculum and the pastoral support programme supports every pupil to make the best possible start to their secondary education.

-- As soon as we have received the list of pupils who have accepted a place at Urmston Grammar, communication between ourselves and our future pupils and their parents begins.
+- As soon as we have received the list of pupils who have accepted a place at Urmston Grammar contact between ourselves and our future pupils and their parents begins.

 - Each year there are in excess of 55 primary schools feeding into UGS.
 This often results in a significant number of primary schools sending less than 3 pupils.
-All our feeder schools are visited by a member of the Urmston Grammar Induction Team, and a meeting with the pupil(s) and their Year 6 teacher takes place.
+All our feeder schools are visited by a member of the Urmston Grammar Induction Team to meet with the pupil(s) and their Year 6 teacher.

-- A ‘Starting at UGS’ booklet is issued to each new pupil during this primary school meeting.
-This provides valuable information and starts to give an insight into how things will work for the pupil during the first few weeks at our school and hopefully, starts to answer some of the questions they are likely to be asking as they being their transition journey.
+- A ‘Starting at UGS’ booklet is issued to each new pupil at this primary school meeting.
+This provides valuable information and starts to give an insight into how things will work for the pupil during the first few weeks at the school and hopefully starts to answer some of the questions they are likely to be asking as they being their transition journey.

 - Any Special Educational Need & Disability information relating to the incoming pupils is collated.
 This information is submitted by the parent(s) and/or the primary school.
 Our SEND department then reads through the information and when necessary, will arrange a meeting ahead of the start of term in September.

 - We host an Induction Evening in June for parents and pupils to provide a wealth of information about our school and its procedures.
-In addition, you will be given the opportunity to meet with our Principal, Mrs Wall, our Year 7 Pastoral Leader, Mrs E Walker, and the form tutor allocated to your child.
+In addition, you will be given the opportunity to meet with the form tutor allocated to your child.
 Information will also be available for the forthcoming two night/three day residential trip that operates every year in the Lake District.
-The purpose of the trip is to promote team building skills and to support our new pupils as they make new friendships within their form and wider year group.
+The purpose of this residential trip is to promote team building skills and to support our pupils as they make new friendship within their year group.

 - Year 7s are also able to go into lunch early for the first week of the new term to help them as they get to know our canteen systems and our lunchtime duty team.
 We are also aware that they will have worked up a large appetite following the nerves and excitement of joining their new school!

-- There will be a further opportunity to meet with key staff including Mr Weems and Mrs Walker, at the Parents’ Information Evening in the October half term.
+- There will be an opportunity to meet with key staff including Miss Harding, the Year 7 Pastoral Leader, at the Parents’ Information Evening in the October half term.